guillaumearm/redux-global-selectors/README.md

 a redux store enhancer adding selectors inside the store.

-provide a `withSelectors` function that take a schema of your selectors, a store and return a new enhanced store.
+provide a `withGlobalSelectors` function that take a schema of your selectors, a store and return a new enhanced store.

 this will allow you to centralize all your selectors in the redux store, and call them by using
 ```js